 All individuals and organizations engaged in tobacco control are cordially invited to participate in this stimulating conference.
 Please mark your calendar and watch for further developments.

 We look forward to seeing you at the Conference.

 5/6 Rewa Chambers, 31 New Marine Lines,Mumbai 400020

 Tel: (91-22) 22034808/66391500, Fax: (91-22) 2203 4809

-For the children, by the children, to the children, Voices provided 7th standard children with an opportunity for creative self-expression through original performances in the form of one-act plays, songs and posters.
+For the adolescents, by the adolescents, to the adolescents, Voices provided 7th standard adolescents with an opportunity for creative self-expression through original performances in the form of one-act plays, songs and posters.
 It also served to engage tomorrow’s generation in discussions through arts on socially relevant issues and to sow the seeds of social responsibility early on in life.

 Themes: The Many Moods of Bombay Being A Teen In Mumbai Advocates Against Tobacco

 Brainbox of the Year: A quiz conducted by quiz master Dyu D’Cunha